Karachi halwa: History

-Block shape mochi without any food color added.

-Mochi is made by glutinous rice, water and sugar (or some filling, optional).
-It is chewy, sticky and soft.
-While not strictly starch-based, the main ingredient, rice starch.

-Yokan

-Yokan is a jelly like sweet.

-Yokan is a Japanese traditional sweet with a jelly-like texture, it is made from red bean paste and sugar instead of cornflour as in Karachi halwa but both are starch and sugar based jelly like confectionery and both have a relatively long shelf life compared to milk based sweets.

 Ingredients

 It is made of corn flour, water, clarified butter or ghee and sugar.
 Bombay halwa is usually coloured orange, red or green and flavoured with cardamom and ghee.

 To get the proper texture and consistency, the main ingredients of Karachi halwa (cornstarch, sugar, and ghee) have certain proportions that are essential for attaining the desired texture and consistency in the final product.
 These proportions are normally balanced in such a way that the halwa is chewy, transparent, and not excessively sticky or oily.
 Usually these proportions are; corn flour 1 part, sugar 2 parts and ghee 0.5 to 1 part.
-It is important to note that these proportions are slightly adjustable to make the halwa sweeter or more chewy in texture or glossy in appearance.
+These proportions are slightly adjustable to make the halwa sweeter or more chewy in texture or glossy in appearance.

 Health

 Because of the richer contents of fat and sugar the calories in 100 grams of halwa can reach 400 kcal.
 This estimate of the calories per 100 grams of halwa can be calculated by the fact that carbohydrates (sugar) provide 4 calories per gram, protein (nuts) provides 4 calories per gram, and fat (ghee) provides 9 calories per gram.
 There are very little fibers in Karachi halwa and those come from the nuts (if used).
 Protein contents are also very low.
 As it is a made of cornflour it is a gluten free dessert.